cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

 .. contents:: Table of Contents

-A note of profiles
+A note on profiles
 ------------------

 Despite nextflow could be run using :doc:`conda <../terminal/conda>`, :doc:`singularity <../terminal/singularity>`, :doc:`docker <../terminal/docker>`
-or other profiles, the recommended profile tu use is **singularity**: this solution in fact manage all software dependencies in a unique file and could be cached and reused in order to speed up the calculation process
+or other profiles, the recommended profile to use is **singularity**: this solution in fact manages all software dependencies in a unique file and could be cached and reused in order to speed up the calculation process

 .. warning::